Can I travel to the US with a DUI?

 According to the US Customs and Border Protection Agency, “A single DUI conviction is not grounds for denial of entry into the United States.”
 “Multiple DUI convictions or a DUI conviction combined with additional minor charges, on the other hand, might render a person ineligible and require the signing of a waiver before entering the United States.”

 If you have a DUI in Canada and plan to go to the United States, you must still follow specific procedures to guarantee that you are permitted to cross the border.

 Is it Possible for US Customs to Examine my Criminal Record?

 This is a typical concern among those seeking to enter the United States with a criminal past.
 The Canadian Police Information Centre (CPIC), a component of the RCMP, manages national Canadian police databases, to which the US Customs and Border Protection Agency has access.
 To facilitate immigration, commerce, and travel, CPIC permits US customs authorities to view criminal records, non-conviction records, cases under investigation, criminal intelligence information, and motor vehicle and driver registration information.

 Remember that not all data collected locally will be sent to the CPIC database.
 If a charge or conviction is shown in the national Canadian police database, border agents in the United States can examine it.

 Can I Enter the United States Despite a Felony Conviction?

 It’s vital to remember that you’ll have to offer credible documents to verify the nature of your crimes.
-At the end of the day, the US Border Agent decides whether or not you can enter the country.
 You will most likely be denied entrance if they believe your paperwork is insufficient to substantiate the nature of the conviction.